Last update: 27.03.2017. Added in fly blogger current reels, quotes and advice.

 They usually offer a variety of product lines within each category.

-This ensures that you’ll see Orvis equipment in the hands of a variety of different anglers, from seasoned experts to beginners heading out for their first fly fishing session.
+This ensures that you’ll see Orvis equipment in the hands of different anglers, from seasoned experts to beginners heading out for their first fly fishing session.

-Orvis makes a variety of reels, each with a different price point.
-While they manufacture premium models with price tags that exceed $500, they also offer entry level reels which are typically priced at about $100 or slightly less.
+Orvis makes reels with different price points.
+While they manufacture premium models with high price tags, they also offer entry level reels which are still affordable.

 However, expect these entry-level reels to lack some of the features common to fancier models.
-For example, their Battenkill line only features a 4-position drag system; while this does limit the versatility of these low-cost reels.
+For example, their Battenkill line only features a 4-position drag system.
+This limits the versatility of their low-cost reels.

 Many anglers are comfortable palming the reel to impart drag.
 In such cases, trading drag flexibility for a lower price is a smart decision.